terminal-overflow/contributor-formatter/README.md

 ```

 ### Running
-Move your output/response file into the base directory of this repository.
+1. Move your output/response file into the base directory of this repository.
-Run the program and enter the file name of the output file you have just moved in to the repository.
+2. Run the program
+3. Enter a GitHub access token if needed

 > [!note]
 > The program will return an error if the file `contributors.json` is not found and is not in the base directory.